incoresemi/uatg/docs/source/installation.rst

     gen_test_list = True
     # [True, False] If the gen_test flag is True, assembly files are generated/overwritten
     gen_test = True
+    # [True, False] Perform a syntax check of the generated assembly files
+    dry_run = False
     # [True, False] If the val_test flag is True, Log from DUT are parsed and the modules are validated
     val_test = False
     # [True, False] If the gen_cvg flag is True, System Verilog cover-groups are generated
     gen_cvg = True
+    # [True, False] If the dry_run flag is True, assembly files are checked for syntax errors.
+    dry_run = False

 Once you have changed the user field in the paths, save the file.
 You can run UATG using the ``from-config`` subcommand.